slatedocs/slate/source/includes/_resourcedefns.md

 This is the minimum amount of time after the failed events that the service will wait before doing the SubscriptionRemovalAction.

 ## FwSwVersionInventory

+The FwSwVersionInventory resource publishes an inventory of current firmware versions on a specific ComputerSystem.&nbsp; The list of firmware items will vary by server model and configuration, but some common items include:

+* `SystemRomActive` - The currently active BIOS image
+* `SystemRomBackup` - The backup BIOS image
+* `SystemBMC` - The iLO 4 firmware version
+* `&lt;PCI-ID&gt;` - PCI Devices are represented by PCI vendor/device/sub-vendor/sub-device ID (e.g. &quot;14e416a2103c22fa&quot; for the HPE FlexFabric 10Gb 2-port 536FLB Adapter)

+The `Name` property contains the user-readable firmware item name.

 **Properties**

 > **Resource Instances of this Type**: